axelvaldez/radical-companies/_posts/2-missing-chapters/2022-05-04-radical-companies-faq.markdown

 <h1 style="font-sise:smaller; ">Maybe use a less &ldquo;devastating, negative and martial&rdquo; language when talking about businesses?</h1>
  <p>We tried not to make it sound like war, but probably got over-enthusiastic in places.</p>
  <p>At this point there are people who recognize the problem and are looking for ways out of it.
 They will not feel threatened.</p>
  <p>No language will move people who are squarely committed to the status quo.
-On the other hand, it will equivocate the fundamental message that the status quo is killing us and we have to find alternatives. <span class='_paradigm'>Radical</span> offers an altenative <span class='_paradigm'>Foundation</span>.</p>
+On the other hand, we don not want to equivocate the fundamental message that the status quo is killing us and we have to find alternatives. <span class='_paradigm'>Radical</span> offers an altenative <span class='_paradigm'>Foundation</span>.</p>

 <h1 style="font-sise:smaller; ">Voting may be a limited way of making decisions, but how can it be overcome, particularly in larger organizations?</h1>
  <p>Every so often we will get a letter from a company asking us to &ldquo;please, vote&rdquo; for a new Board.
 However, there's usually a given slate of Board candidates already selected and, at best, you can write in a candidate or two.
 In the end, the system remains and the new Board operates like the old Board.
 Every few years we get to vote for our &ldquo;leaders&rdquo; in the US.
 Your vote counts to determine who gets elected, but it doesn&rsquo;t change the system they operate in.
 This is one problem with voting.</p>